coltongrainger/journal/index.md

 > ...
 I have specificity for writing implements on par with my vim configuration.
 I use a very specific kind of notepad---unruled, cheap, abundant, low-weight stock---and similarly specific notebooks---small, unruled.
 I can never use paper or a notebook that I feel is too fancy to house my unendingly bad ideas and egregious mistakes.
 The only good paper is paper for which, when you throw it on the ground and grab a new sheet to start over, you don't feel bad.
 Lined paper is hell.
 I prefer 0.9 mm lead mechanical pencils, though more often than not a 0.7 mm Bic is what I have handy.

 At the same time, I will keep *books* and lecture notes that are *polished and proofread* on my tablet, to save weight and leave room in my backpack for plenty of snacks.

+### Software

+Tersely, I subscribe to use the following software.

+- trello
+    - for a single todo list,
+    - and a single reading list.
+- pinboard
+- zotero
+- github

+Each week, I put ~15 links in pinboard, ~30 cards in trello, and ~3 citations in zotero.

+I abandoned emacs org-mode for my TODO list because

+- I didn't find any use for clocking my time,
+- my use was too ephemeral to properly learn org-mode's chording,
+- I suffered through 2 weeks of "emacs configuration bankruptcy" in May 2018
+- I couldn't stand to edit my TODO.org file on my phone.

+I listen to music off my phone (connected to a Marshall Woburn Bluetooth speaker) via

+- google play music, or
+- the hype machine.

 ## 2019-04-19